GentlemanHal/ring-curl/README.md

 A Clojure library designed to convert [ring](https://github.com/ring-clojure/ring/wiki/Concepts) requests into [cURL](http://curl.haxx.se/docs/manpage.html) commands.

+It's main purpose is in debugging applications, as it easily allows you to replay requests against services.

 ## Installation

 `ring-curl` is available as a Maven artifact from [Clojars](http://clojars.org/ring-curl).